tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Game.purs:pickup_case}}
 ```

 The `lookup` function returns an optional result indicated by the `Maybe` type constructor.
-If the key does not appear in the map, the `lookup` function returns `Nothing`, otherwise it returns the corresponding value in the `Just` constructor.
+If the key does not appear in the map, the `lookup` function returns `Nothing`; otherwise, it returns the corresponding value in the `Just` constructor.

 We are interested in the case where the corresponding item set contains the specified game item.
 Again we can test this using the `member` function: